-Today’s post is another great one from one of our most popular contributors, Gary Thomas.
+Today’s post on the difference between love and desire is another great one from one of our most popular contributors, Gary Thomas.
 Enjoy!

 When an immature 29 year old soul proclaims, “I love him; I really love him!” she may well be speaking with a five year old’s heart: “I love candy; I really love candy!”

 Our culture has made love and desire synonyms.

 As long as we mix up the two, we will never understand biblical love, and thus we will never understand sacred marriage.
 Biblical love is perhaps best understood (though not fully defined) with the old-fashioned word benevolence.
 It is wholly others-focused.